 This is my CCM GP450 Adventure.
 Made in England and in terms of size, power and weight, is perfect for the job.
 Only time and distance will tell whether it proves to be as robust and long lasting.

-Sometimes I feel like some old duffer, bouncing off disasters and into the arms of delights.
+Sometimes I feel like some old duffer, bouncing off disaster and into the arms of delight.
 But the trip has managed to hang together so far.
 Let’s hope it continues to do so.
 As somebody once said, ‘Life always gives you another chance, it’s called Tomorrow’.
 Here’s to all those tomorrows.